-Use Designation and C4-2D-O-CPIO Zone allow for multi-family residential use.
-The applicant proposes a permanent supportive housing development with 54 dwelling units.
-The project will provide 2,500 square feet of commercial supportive services, which is approximately 9 percent of the 30,000 square-foot building.
+Designation and C2-1VL-CPIO Zone allow for multi-family residential use.
+The applicant proposes an affordable permanent supportive housing development with 64 dwelling units

 - 3. If the development contains units that are subsidized, the development proponent already has recorded, or is required by law to record, a land use restriction for the following applicable minimum durations: - A. Fifty-five years for units that are rented. - B. Forty-five years for units that are owned.